 There’s an EEPROM, it could save state after every roll…

 In fact there’s a source of entropy already waiting there: the button.
 The moment in time you press it, the moment you release it, the length of time you hold it, these are effectively random if you slice time thin enough.
-I set up the PIC’s TMR0 to free-run at 2MHz, counting 0 to 255 over and over, overflowing every 128 microseconds.
+I set up the PIC’s TMR0 to increment at 2MHz, overflowing every 128 microseconds.
 When you push or release the button, TMR0’s accumulator at that moment is mixed into the PRNG’s state.
-With this you could theoretically rig your roll, but you would have to know the internal state of the machine and hit a half-microsecond window with your button actions, so, in practice, you don’t stand a chance.
+With this you could theoretically rig your roll, but you would have to know the internal state of the machine and hit a half-microsecond window with your button actions, so, in practice, you can’t.

 Philosophically this device is a lot like real dice.
-The system is essentially deterministic, and you are completely in control of the roll, but a human has nothing close to the intellect or dexterity it would take to direct the outcome.
+The system is essentially deterministic, and you are completely in control, but a human has nothing close to the intellect or dexterity it would take to direct the outcome.
 Whatever happens is your fault, but you can’t take credit.
-Implementing a kind of momentum and allowing extra button presses mid-roll takes it even further: you can roll these dice with your own style or lucky technique.
+Implementing a kind of momentum and allowing extra button presses mid-roll enables you to roll these dice with your own style or lucky technique.

 As for the future, the only ideas I’ve got are aesthetic.
 Maybe the “apeshit” light show could be reigned-in by periodically resetting the LEDs to keep them synchronized, or maybe the sequence could be cut short to omit the flashing and only do the fading.
 The beeper gadget could be replaced with a bare piezo to enable variety in sound effects or even some short melodies for especially good or bad Blates rolls.
 Force-feedback could be neat; the box could “pop” a little every time the faces change, but a lot of this thing is held together by friction and I’d be concerned about the chips and LEDs being shaken loose.
 Going way out, if I were to build a successor, I’d use diffuse NeoPixels and an accelerometer/gyro rather than a button, so you could actually shake the device to roll.